What Do Animal Control Worker Do?

 - Answer inquiries from the public concerning animal control operations.

-When polled, Animal Control Workers say the following skills are most frequently used in their jobs:
+These are the skills Animal Control Workers say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.